stephentuso/stephentuso.github.io/content/blog/how-to-make-this.md

 first time I've used Hugo and so far it seems nice, but I don't like how the content can be very coupled to some themes.
-That might be necessary to get something unique out of a generic static site generator, but it makes it hard to change themes later if you want to.
+That might be necessary to get something unique out of a generic static site generator, but it makes it hard to change themes later.
 I don't really need something unique though, I just want to write posts in markdown and have them show up on the internet.
 I chose PaperMod because even though it does have some theme-specific features, I don't have to use those, and it's a simple, clean base.
 I wanted to make some small tweaks, so I went ahead and forked it.

 ## How